LeahQuack/SpaceCoastFlorida-Neighborhood-App/README.md

 2. Clone or download this repo
 3. Extract!
 4. `npm install` and
-5. You can either use your terminal to navigate to the app and `npm start` there, or right-click on the folder to `Git Here` and then `npm run` OR
+5. You can either use your terminal to navigate to the app and `npm start` there, or right-click on the folder to `Git Here` and then `npm start` OR
 6. `npm start` in your terminal, open your browser to `localhost:3000` and navigate to the files.

 ## A note about the service worker: